Lower Cape May Regional High School: History

-Th school's field house opened in 2017.
+The school's field house opened in 2017.

 Campus

 The LCMR district describes its facilities as being in Erma, with the postal address being "Cape May, New Jersey"; the schools are not in the Erma census-designated place.
 The Cape May County Herald, and the Press of Atlantic City describe the school as being in Erma.

 The school has a capacity of 1,266 students.

 Awards, recognition and rankings

 The school was the 236th-ranked public high school in New Jersey out of 339 schools statewide in New Jersey Monthly magazine's September 2014 cover story on the state's "Top Public High Schools", using a new ranking methodology.
 The school had been ranked 243rd in the state of 328 schools in 2012, after being ranked 236th in 2010 out of 322 schools listed.
 The magazine ranked the school 205th in 2008 out of 316 schools.
 The school was ranked 185th in the magazine's September 2006 issue, which surveyed 316 schools across the state.